-Reason: Studies have not been carried out in preparation for WRC-19 to show IMT compatibility with existing and planned space services networks, radionavigation and mobile systems in the 66-71 GHz band.
+Reason: Studies have not been carried out in preparation for WRC-19 to show IMT compatibility with existing and planned space services networks, and radionavigation systems in the 66-71 GHz band.
 IMT identification in the 66-71 GHz band would be counterproductive to achieving international harmonization as many administrations confirmed plans for implementation of licence-exempt, non-IMT, 5G technologies such as Multiple Gigabit Wireless Systems (MGWS) systems.